 The Foreign Account Tax Compliance Act (FATCA) is a new piece of legislation introduced by the United States government, to help counter US tax evasion by encouraging better reporting of information.
-HSBC is committed to becoming fully FATCA compliant in all countries where we operate in accordance with the legislative timeline.
+HSBC is committed to becoming fully FATCA compliant in all countries and territories where we operate in accordance with the legislative timeline.

 In the Channel Islands and Isle of Man, the principles of FATCA have been brought into our local law.
 This means that HSBC will need to provide information on US accounts to the local tax authority.

 In order to establish your business tax status for FATCA, we need to obtain certain documents.
 These documents are either HSBC declarations or US tax forms.
 We also need your company formation documents, for example your certificate of incorporation (or similar) confirming your business place of incorporation.

 Please hand completed documents in at your local branch.
 Should you have problems printing the documents/forms you need, please contact your local branch.

 Please read the following information carefully and select the document that is appropriate to your business.
 If you are unsure, you should seek advice from a tax adviser.
 Please note that HSBC cannot provide tax advice.